ExpediaGroup/graphql-component/README.md

 Instead, data sources in components will be injected into the context, but wrapped in a proxy such that the global context will be injected as the first argument of any function implemented in a data source class.

-This allows there to exist one instance of a data source for caching or other statefullness (like circuit breakers), while still ensuring that a data source will have the current context.
+This allows there to exist one instance of a data source for caching or other statefulness (like circuit breakers), while still ensuring that a data source will have the current context.

 For example, a data source should be implemented like: